intel/tcf/doc/09-webui-widget-runner.rst

   If access to a MongoDB is enabled and the pipeline has reported there, we can report historical information.

+The configuration file :mod:`conf_00_lib.py` sets up the ability for any user to manipulate the inventory property *runner.RUNNER.build_id* of a target they have allocated.

 FIXME: Architecture: document MongoDB caching using doc count